hotsh/rstat.us/README.md

 ---------------------

 If you need help with this, then you're not ready to run one.
+Here's the deal: we're still finishing up our ostatus implementation, and until it's 100% compatible, these instructions are kept secret.
 Eventually, we plan on making this _super easy_, but until we feel that it's ready, we're keeping the instructions 'secret.'
 Sorry!

+If you do run your own node anyway, please keep current with upstream until we hit 1.0, and it should all be smooth sailing!